-- A map of disturbed and rehabilitated areas; - Before and after photos of rehabilitation including a significant landmark for comparison purposes, with a brief description including location, and date.
+- A map of disturbed and rehabilitated areas and the specific stretch of an estuary where flow improvement is visible or further required. - Before and after photos of rehabilitation including a significant landmark for comparison purposes, with a brief description including location, and date.